Marine biodiversity is vital to life in our ocean. We can all play a part in protecting marine biodiversity.

 What is marine biodiversity?

-Marine biodiversity is the variety of life in our ocean.
+Marine biodiversity refers to the variety of life in our ocean.
 It includes all animals, plants and microorganisms living in our ocean, from barnacles to whales to coral reefs.
 The term is also used to describe the abundance of species living in an area.

 Some places have such a large variety of different and rare species; that they are referred to as biological “hotspots”.
 These areas of high biodiversity generally support important biological processes such as spawning, nurseries, or feeding areas.
 Some also have species not found anywhere else in the world.